muratk3n/thirdwave/en/2021/03/unrivaled-beckley.md

 Central Asia, but Russia wants to tether the region to Moscow via the Eurasian Economic Union whereas China wants to reconstitute the Silk Road and link China to the Middle East and Europe while bypassing Russia.
-Collectively, these confl icting interests have placed Russia and China “on a trajectory toward intensifying competition from latent to emergent rivalry.”
+Collectively, these conflicting interests have placed Russia and China “on a trajectory toward intensifying competition from latent to emergent rivalry.”